pocomane/brewed-in-the-apocalypse/bita.md

 # Future on Earth - Playbook

-TODO : make an exampl playbook (HIGH PRIORITY) THIS IS JUST A RAW SCHEME
+TODO : finish this playbook (HIGH PRIORITY) THIS IS JUST A RAW DRAFT

-The world:
+## Other stuff

+TODO: Describe the setting!!!!

-bla bla Extended lore ?? bal bla
+bla bla

 The scenarist shoudl follow these additional agendas and principes